NicholasTanJH/QuizRUs/ARCHITECTURE.md

 ## Presentation Layer
 This section is resposible for all of the UI.

 **Package**: `comp3350.quizrus.presentation;`

-### QuizSelectionActivity
-The Main page of the app, where it shows a list of quizzes, and user can select which quiz they want to play

 ### QuizRecycleViewAdapter
 A recycle view adapter is responsible for setting up the quiz items in the QuizSelectionActivity UI page

 ### MCQuestionAcitivity
 A multiple choice questions UI page that opens up when the user select a quiz in the quiz selection page UI, responsible for showing the questions and it's available answer after user submiting the answer. r

+### QuizCreationActivity
+This is a customizable quiz page that opens when the user presses the + button in the top right corner of the screen.
+This is responsible for creating the quiz name and the length of time the quiz will be.

+### QuizModifyQuestionActivity
+This page focuses on editing the questions that will be contained within each quiz.
+This opesn after the user selects "Edit Questions" on the bottom of the Quiz creation page.
+This is resposible for setting each set of the questions and the answers associated with them.

+### QuizSelectionActivity
+The Main page of the app, where it shows a list of quizzes, and user can select which quiz they want to play

+### SignUpActivity
+It is a sign up page where the user can create a new account.

+### UserLoginActivity
+This is the first page that opens up when the app runs, it prompts user login info.

 ## Business Layer
 This section is responsible for communication between the UI and database layers.